UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 ---

 "Well you just put that there down by the lockers, honey," Aunt Bethany offered when I arrived at PepsiCo's main lobby.
 From the outside, the building itself was as large and shiney as Bethany's energy was, despite her physical appearance: old and grey.
 "Don't hurt your back on the count of lil' ol' me.
 Now just hold on a sec, I'll get Charlie to sign you in.
-We don't get many visitors on the weekends in Chantily, so I'll have to kick the ol' bag an' wake him up."
+We don't get many visitors on the weekends in Wytheville, so I'll have to kick the ol' bag an' wake him up."

 She wheeled around on her heels as her unremarkable tan cargo pants and oversized cotton white T-shirt struggled to keep up.
 The folds on the large Pepsi logo seemed to wave back at me by oscillating back and forth while she power walked off to talk to Charlie.
 I waited behind and placed my backpack near the lockers as instructed.
 Even though the entrance behind the lobby she disappeared through was excessively large and ornate, I suddenly became aware of her dimunitive size by referencing the handrails that came up to her chest in passageway.